Nickoff-Devspace/ChunkDestroyerTools/README.md

 | Diamond | 31 | 29791 |
 | Netherite| 81 | 531441 |

-#### Thanks
+## Thanks

 I hope you enjoy playing with this mod.
-Don't forget to subscribe to [my YouTube channel](https://www.youtube.com/c/Acreditesequisernickoff/videos) for any new mods and to give this repository as star.
+Don't forget to subscribe to [my YouTube channel](https://www.youtube.com/c/Acreditesequisernickoff/videos) for any new mods and to give this repository a star.

 ❤️ Made with love by Nickoff